toralf/torutils/README.md

 #### Details

-Generic filter rules for local network, ICMP, ssh and local user services are configured.
+Generic filter rules for local network, ICMP, ssh and local user services are created.
-Then these rules are check each connection attempt from an ip to a local ORPort:
+Then the following rules are created (for each new connection attempt from an ip to a local ORPort):

 1. trust Tor authorities and Snowflake servers
-2. allow (up to) 8 connections in parallel if the ip is known to host more than 1 Tor relay
-3. block the ip for 1 day if the connection attempt rate exceeds > 6/min within last 2 minutes¹
+2. block the ip for 1 day if the connection attempt rate exceeds > 9/min within last 2 minutes¹
-4. ignore the connection attempt if there are already 9 established connections from the same ip¹
+3. ignore the connection attempt if there are already 9 established connections from the same ip¹
-5. accept the connection attempt
+4. accept the connection attempt

 ¹ calculation examples given by user _trinity-1686n_ in ticket [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146)